Updated March 2026 · Verified against Social Sciences and Humanities Research Council guidelines

 Insider Tip

 This is the easiest way for a business to access federally funded academic research.
-Unlike the larger SSHRC Partnership Grants ($2.5M, 18% success rate, 14-month process), PEG is fast, accessible, and has high approval rates.
+Unlike the larger SSHRC Partnership Grants ($2.5M, ~20% success rate across a 14-month two-stage process), PEG is fast, accessible, and has high approval rates.
 Your role as partner is relatively light: write a compelling Letter of Engagement explaining your real organizational need, and the researcher does the rest.
 The 'Challenge' criterion is worth 60% of the score — evaluators must see a genuine, immediate organizational need.
 Contact any university's research office to be connected with a researcher in your area.

 Rejection Pitfalls 7